What Are Examples of Discrimination in the Workplace?

 Discrimination in the workplace can threaten your future opportunities, career, and financial security.
 If you find yourself the victim of any type of discrimination at work, then Allen discrimination lawyer Dan A. Atkerson will help you assert your employee rights in Texas.

 Federal discrimination laws prohibit employers from making employment decisions regarding hiring, wages, benefits, promotions or termination based upon an employee’s membership of a protected class.
 Examples of protected classes are:

-If you were subject to discrimination, then reach out to Dallas employment lawyer Dan A. Atkerson for a free consultation.
+If you were subject to discrimination, then reach out to Dallas employment lawyer Dan A. Atkerson.
 He can then advise you on how to best prove your claim.
 For more than three decades, he has assisted workers throughout North Texas, including in and around Allen, Plano, McKinney, Richardson, and Frisco, effectively file workplace discrimination lawsuits.

 Employment Discrimination Overview